GoogleCloudPlatform/cluster-toolkit/docs/module-guidelines.md

 ## All resources should be labeled

-The module should take a variable called labels and apply it to every resource.
+The module, if it creates any resource, should take a variable called `labels` and apply it to every resource.

 ```hcl
 variable "labels" {